 What are your opening hours?

-Monday until Saturday open 10am to 8pm.
-Sunday we closed.
+Monday to Saturday we are open from 10am to 8pm.
+Closed on Sundays.

 What is the warranty period of your products?

 What happens if the product I bought is faulty?

 Why buy a golf simulator?

 If you love golf, but find getting out to the course difficult on some occasions, a golf simulator may be just the ticket.
 Golf simulators recreate the environment of a golf course using digital graphics or projection, allowing you to play a course using a very small space and minimal equipment.

 While a driving range can provide a nice sense of how the weather is for that day on the course, a golf simulator is available every day, rain or shine.
 Since it's set up indoors, you can practice your swing during foul weather or when it's too hot to be outside.

 Most golf simulators include software for more than one golf course.
 As a result, once you've mastered the course, you can switch the setting and play an entirely new course.
 This not only keeps the game fresh, but presents new types of challenges to hone your golf game.

 Few of us have enough room in our home to install a putting green, driving range or short play practice field.
 A golf simulator, however, enables this type of play in a very limited space.
 Most simulators require only enough room to allow a full swing to occur.

 At the very least, you need to only provide playing space and a computer.
 Most players also buy a net.